Raging Alone 6: Hiding

 Desòchu stopped and waited for the tirade his grandmother was famous for.

 Out of sight, Hikòru grunted.
-“I know how to feed and change a baby, mother.
+“I know how to feed and change a baby, Mother.
 You made me do it before.
-Go see those people.”
+Go see the man in white.”

 She shook her head, her long braid waving like a tail.

 Desòchu entered further into the cave as his grandmother handed the gurgling baby to his father.

 Hikòru looked like he was being presented with a pile of severed heads.
 He scowled his face for a moment before sitting back on the couch.
 He set Rutejìmo between his crossed legs, bracing the little one with his head up high and his legs kicking.